s1riban/s1riban.github.io/_pages/about.md

 I am currently a part of the Powertrain team, on the accumulator sub-team as a mechanical member.
 So far, I've researched variety critical fasteners to be implemented in the enclosure, researched and selected optimal battery vent valves, assisted in researching HV isolation and powder coating for insulation, and aided in creation of carbon fiber test panels.

+I look forward to increasing my knowledge of electric vehicles and batteries, acquiring further research and CAD skills, and developing ability to work collaboratively and communicate effectively.

 ## 🤖 SumoBot (In Progress)

 Looking to compete in mid-January 2024 at McMaster University, I and a team of three others are working on designing an autonomous combat robot to compete in a sumo-style competition against other teams.